Sensor size: myths and reality

 Digital system cameras currently use mainly three different sizes/formats: full-frame (36 x 24 mm, with slight variations), APS-C (approximately 24 x 18 mm, with more significant variations), and Micro 4/3 (17.3 x 13 mm).
 In itself, the "full frame" denomination, if applied to solid-state sensors, is misleading: Each sensor size gives you a full image, regardless of its size.
 Although a Micro 4/3 sensor is roughly one-quarter the area of a full-frame sensor, no Micro 4/3 camera will give you just one-quarter of the image you framed in the viewfinder.
 Full frame is only full in the sense that its sensors are the same size as the frames of 35 mm still-image film cameras.

-In addition to the many "full-frame" film cameras using 35 mm film, in the 1960s there were also a few "half-frame" cameras using the same film, which produced 24 x 18 frames.
+In addition to the many "full-frame" film cameras using 35 mm film (which at the time were actually called "small format" cameras), in the 1960s there were also a few "half-frame" cameras using the same film, which produced 24 x 18 frames.
 Each frame was in portrait aspect when viewing a horizontal strip of film, so most of these half-frame cameras had to be held vertical in order to shoot in landscape orientation and horizontal to shoot in portrait orientation (just the opposite of full-frame cameras).

 The photographic industry often seems to promote full frame digital cameras as something that a professional photographer should choose unquestioningly.
 This is far from the truth: many professional photographers use APS-C and Micro 4/3 cameras because these sensor formats offer desirable characteristics, like savings in size and weight of lenses for these formats.
 If professionalism is measured by sensor size, then every photographer aiming for top-notch professional recognition should consider using a camera like the LSST, with its 640 mm wide sensor plane of 3,200 Mpixels and a front lens diameter of 1,650 mm.
 Don't let anyone tell you that such a camera would be impractical to use: imagine the advantage of photographing every marriage reception and sports event within a 20 mile radius without leaving the roof of your purpose-built studio, and your camera being big enough to be visible to potential customers and competitors alike from miles away.